ibm-cloud-docs/speech-to-text/grammar-examples.md

   </tr>
 </table>

-For more information about the VIN format, see [Vehicle identification number](https://wikipedia.org/wiki/Vehicle_identification_number){: external} in Wikipedia.
+For more information about the VIN format, see [Vehicle identification number](https://wikipedia.org/wiki/Vehicle_identification_number){: external}.

 ## Grammars with optional elements
 {: #optionalElements}